Kansas Senator Limits Attendance at His Public Events

 Police Search for Suspects Who Stole Hard Drive From Salina ATM

 SALINA, Kan.
 (JC Post) — Police are searching for suspects after an ATM machine was tampered with in Salina.
 Police say the hard drive was removed from the machine at Solomon State Bank on Sunday.
 The hard drive is valued at $1,500.
 But the Junction City Post reports the real motive for the theft may have been an attempt at so-called “jackpotting.”
 That’s when malware is installed on an ATM’s hard drive, forcing the machine to dispense large amounts of cash.
-It’s believed an ATM at the Exchange Bank in Salina was also tampered with.
+It’s believed that tampering also occurred at an ATM at the Exchange Bank in Salina.

 ==========